-2) Drinking lots of filtered water.
+- Drink lots of filtered water.

 - Eat antioxidant-rich foods - focus on getting in different colors of the rainbow + plenty of fiber.

 Variety is important, and I want to highlight:

-8) Avoiding things that tax our detoxification systems e.g. alcohol, inflammatory foods, toxins in our environment from household cleaners and personal care products.
+10) Avoid things that tax our detoxification systems e.g. alcohol, inflammatory foods, toxins in our environment from household cleaners and personal care products.
 We want to take the load off our liver and kidneys so they can focus on getting rid of the air pollutants that do enter our bodies.

-10) Last but not least - double down on self-care and stress management.
+11) Last but not least - double down on self-care and stress management.
 Stress can cause inflammation and impair detoxification and our gut health.
 I know it is easier said than done.
 We are collectively experiencing a REALLY stressful and rough time, and if you are feeling worn down - I feel you.
-These feelings are valid, and it's important to connect with them.
+These feelings are valid, and it's important to connect with them, process them, then letting them go.
 Journalling has helped me tremendously.
-However, it can be easy to let fear and anxiety sweep us away.
-Meditation and my gratitude practice has been an absolute savior for me, but whatever self-care or stress management might look like for you, I really encourage you to carve time out of your day to LOOK AFTER YOURSELF.
-Sitting for 20 minutes is not a waste of time.
-It can have profound benefits for your health, both mental and physical.
+Meditation and breathwork have been absolute saviors for me, and whatever self-care or stress management might look like for you, I really encourage you to carve time out of your day to LOOK AFTER YOURSELF.